-In connection with the Quarterly Report on Form 10-Q of HilleVax, Inc. (the "Company") for the quarter ended March 31, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Robert Hershberg, M.D., Ph.D., as Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the Annual Report on Form 10-K of HilleVax, Inc. (the "Company") for the period ended December 31, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Robert Hershberg, M.D., Ph.D., as Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, to my knowledge, that:

-(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and (2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.
-Date: June 8, 2022 Ву: /s/ Robert Hershberg, M.D., Ph.D. · - Robert Hershberg, M.D., Ph.D.
-Chairman, President and Chief Executive Officer (Principal Executive Officer) The foregoin disclosure do ant to 18 U.S.C.
-Section 1350 and is not being filed as part of the Report or as a separate
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.

+By: /s/ Robert Hershberg, M.D., Ph.D.

+Robert Hershberg, M.D., Ph.D.
+Chairman, President and Chief Executive Officer (Principal Executive Officer)

+The foregoing certification is being furnished solely pursuant to 18 U.S.C.
+Section 1350 and is not being filed as part of the Report or as a separate disclosure document.